TnTech-ECE/CapstoneStarterRepo/Reports/Final Poster Specifications.md

 ## Poster size expectations

-The poster should be 42 by 24.
+The poster should be 42 by 24 inches.

 ## Power point instructions